The FA Cup reaches the second round, with all ties now being settled on the night following the removal of replays.

 Think back to 2022, when West Ham went to Kidderminster and needed a 91st-minute equaliser from Declan Rice just to stay in the competition.
 Although it took until the last minute of extra time for the Hammers to find a winner, few people at Aggborough would’ve expected the hosts to progress when that equaliser went in.

-Putting the Premier League clubs aside for a moment – absolutely none of whom needed a replay this year – were the other clubs involved jumping for joy when securing a draw?
+Putting the Premier League clubs aside for a moment – absolutely none of whom needed a replay last year – were the other clubs involved jumping for joy when securing a draw?
 Bristol City and Blackpool got to host Premier League opposition, but neither were exactly glamour ties.

 It all goes to breed disillusionment in the world’s oldest football competition, a competition that deserves better.